 Stoicism has long surged in times of difficulty—the decline and fall of Rome, the American Revolution, the French Revolution, the Civil War, depressions, and periods of strife because it is a philosophy designed for difficult times.
 It says, in effect, you don’t control these alarming events going on in the world, but you do control how you respond.
 And in fact is a framework for responding with courage and virtue, and with the good emotions that accompany and sustain them: joy, caution and well-wishing.
 None of these inspiring figures were guilty of emotionless acquiescence.~ Ryan Holiday from, https://dailystoic.com/secret-singular-philosophy-todays-politics-desperately-missing/

 I’m certainly not going to transform my blog to be entirely about Stoicism.
-Not because others have already done so—others have, and have done it better than I could—but rather, simply because this blog doesn’t actually have a specific purpose.
-It’s simply one long stream of consciousness where I’m leaving a breadcrumb trail of my thoughts.
-That being said…
+Not because others have already done so, (others have, and have done it better than I could,) but rather, simply because this blog doesn’t have a single specific topic.
+It’s one long stream of consciousness where I’m leaving a breadcrumb trail of my thoughts.
+That being said: